FlexBE/flex_bt_turtlebot3_demo/README.md

   * Starts the FlexBE behavior engine for robot control

+ >NOTE: after a new build , the Node JS software must be downloaded and installed before the first run.

+  `ros2 run flexbe_app nwjs_install`

+> This is only needed before first run after a fresh build (e.g. if you delete the install folder)

 ### FlexBE Operation

 After startup, all control is through the FlexBE App operator interface and RViz.